ezerevello/retitle-flatpak/README.md

 ---

 ## Apps List
-Here's a list that includes applications that run using interpreters or engines (such as Electron, Python, or Java):
+Here's a list that includes applications that run using interpreters or engines:

-### 🐍 Python Based (Easy to edit .py files)
+### 🐍 Python Based
 *   ZapZap
 *   Parabolic (Tube Converter)
 *   Tauon Music Box